 A hefty handful of Blue Flag award-winning beaches and ancient ruins is what waits for you in beautiful Cyprus.

 This year also sees Paphos named as a European Capital of Culture, which means there are a never-ending supply of concerts, galleries and outdoor performances on the menu.
 At the other end of the spectrum there’s the legendary nightlife of Ayia Napa, made that much more enjoyable by August’s gorgeous weather, which stays warm well into the evening.
+Or why not book an All Inclusive Larnaca family break?

 Book ahead for September